andraz213/UrbanNoiseSensing/README.md

 ## Gateway routine

-Honestly not really sure about this one.
-I really want to only have one esp32, but I think that might not be possible.
+Honestly not sure about this one.
+I want to only have one esp32, but I think that might not be possible.
 I just hope two esps won't be too much of a clusterfuck.

 In case I need two esps, I will use PJON through serial https://www.pjon.org/ThroughSerial.php It is a protocol that will help transfer data from one esp to the other.

-# Senosr node
+# Sensor node

 ## Setting up